Louis T. Leonowens: Borneo Company

 As his wife fell pregnant again with their daughter who was born in 1890, Louis built a home for her in Bangkok on land she inherited from her recently dead mother.
-Louis' stress around waiting for Cheek's arrival in Bangkok was worsened more when the Bangkok Times criticized Chulalongkorn purchase of walers from Australia at high prices and also stated that the first load of horses Louis brought to Siam in 1882 had been a failure.
+Louis' stress around waiting for Cheek's arrival in Bangkok was worsened more when the Bangkok Times criticised Chulalongkorn purchase of walers from Australia at high prices and also stated that the first load of horses Louis brought to Siam in 1882 had been a failure.
 The editor who wrote the article was then beaten up by Louis.
 Once Cheek arrived in Bangkok he had a falling out with Leckie and left the Borneo company.
 Cheek, however, became competition to the Borneo company as he partnered himself with the Siamese government.
 With Cheek gone from the company, Louis then travelled to Chiang Mai in April 1889 to set up his new headquarters.
 But similar to how he had been welcoming to Westerners in Tak, he welcomed Westerners to his premises in Chiang Mai and Lampang.
 In Chiang Mai, he became friendly with the king of Chiang Mai, Inthawichayanon, often gambling with him which allowed his business to grow.
-Louis would later attend his Songkran celebrations on 13 April 1891 where he paraded on an elephant.
-He would later warn the local kings of the northern vassal states to not do business with the Bombay Burmah Teak Company (BBTC) due to its involvement in the British takeover of Burma.
+Louis later attended his Songkran celebrations on 13 April 1891 where he paraded on an elephant.
+He later warned the local kings of the northern vassal states not to do business with the Bombay Burmah Teak Company (BBTC) due to its involvement in the British takeover of Burma.

 In 1893, Caroline's health declined before her death on 17 May.
 Afterwards, he went on leave from the company taking his two children to London where he was reunited with his mother for the first time in 20 years.
-Anna then left for Halifax with Louis' children where they would be raised with Avis' children.
+Anna then left for Halifax with Louis' children where they were raised with Avis' children.
 In his return to Siam, Louis fell into a state of depression where he often got drunk in Chiang Mai and in the Oriental Hotel in Bangkok.

 On 31 May 1894, Cheek's health declined and Louis took over his teak compound and teak forests.
 Around this time, the BBTC attempted to defame Louis by alleging that he was a bad character who spent time in jail during his time in Australia.
 The British vice-consul W.J Archer also described Louis as 'living as a native' and he was described at the London Thatched House Club as being another Rajah Brooke.
 These comments later led to Leckie travelling to Chiang Mai on 12 August 1895 where he decided to not renew Louis' contract when it ended in 1896.
 Louis however resigned on 1 December 1895.
 However the teak tree forests had been leased personally to Louis and not the Borneo company.